ExtraLime/Complete_CMS/README.md

 # Complete_CMS
-This is an example of a complete CMS system in PHP
+This is an example of a complete CMS system in PHP&BOOTSTRAP.
+LAMP stack.